Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation

-In principle, at each order we first determine the nonconserved fields as (nonlinear) functions of the conserved fields, reflecting that the dynamics of the former is slaved to the latter.
-Second, we obtain the continuity equations to the corresponding order by inserting the obtained expressions into the appropriate mobilities and potentials.
-In particular, at order $\varepsilon$, the contributions of the two continuity equations vanish and the remaining $N$ equations become a homogeneous linear algebraic system for the slaved quantities, solved by $\vecg n_1(\vec{X},\tau,T) = \vecg n_\rho \rho_1(\vec{X},\tau,T) + \vecg n_\sigma \sigma_1(\vec{X},\tau,T)$ where $\vecg n_\rho$ and $\vecg n_\sigma$ correspond to the zero eigenmodes $(1,0,\vecg n_\rho)$ and $(0,1,\vecg n_\sigma)$ of the dominant eigenspace at $k=0$.
 At order $\varepsilon^2$, again the continuity equations are trivially fulfilled, and the remaining equations form an inhomogeneous linear algebraic system for the $\vecg n_2$.
 Thereby, the inhomogeneity is nonlinear in lower order quantities.
 At order $\varepsilon^3$, the first nonvanishing contributions from the continuity equations appear, that, after eliminating $\vecg n_1$, correspond to linear equations for $\rho_1$ and $\sigma_1$.
 They provide the conditions for the instability onset at $\delta=0$ in Eq.~\eqref{eq:series}.
 They also capture the leading order oscillations with frequency $\omega$ on the time scale $\tau$ by an antisymmetric dynamic coupling that represents a nonreciprocal coupling of lowest order (a structure equivalent to the Schr\"odinger equation for a free particle).
 Also for the $\vecg n_3$ an inhomogeneous linear algebraic system emerges.
-At the subsequent order $\varepsilon^4$, further contributions are obtained from the continuity equations to the evolution on the time scale $\tau$.
+At the subsequent order $\varepsilon^4$, further contributions to the evolution on the time scale $\tau$ are obtained from the continuity equations.
 Finally, at order $\varepsilon^5$ we obtain expressions for $\partial_T \rho_1$ and $\partial_T \sigma_1$.
-Using the earlier obtained expressions for $\vecg n_1$, $\vecg n_2$, and $\vecg n_3$, the complete continuity equations at this order can be written as nonlinear functions of the $\rho_i$ and $\sigma_i$.
+Using the earlier obtained results for $\vecg n_1$, $\vecg n_2$, and $\vecg n_3$, the complete continuity equations at this order can be written as nonlinear functions of the $\rho_i$ and $\sigma_i$.
 This provides the weakly nonlinear expression for the leading order time evolution on the timescale $T$.
-Next, the expressions found at the different orders are recombined, in passing ``inverting'' the scalings and Taylor expansions of time, coordinates and fields $\rho$ and $\sigma$.
-The resulting system of two coupled amplitude equations is
+Next, the expressions found at the different orders are recombined, in passing ``inverting'' the scalings and expansions of time, coordinates and fields $\rho$ and $\sigma$.
+The resulting amplitude equation corresponds to a generalized nonreciprocal Cahn-Hilliard model (i.e., two nonreciprocally coupled Cahn-Hilliard equations) and is given in Section~2 of the Supplementary Material.
+In the common case of constant mobilities ($Q=Q_0$ and $R=R_0$) in Eq.~\eqref{eq:2Conssystem_main}, cross-couplings in the highest-order derivatives may be removed by a principal axis transformation, resulting in